wireapp/wire-server/src/understand/federation/architecture.rst

 Backend domains
 ^^^^^^^^^^^^^^^

-Each backend has two domains: an `infrastructure domain` and a `backend domain`.
+Each backend has two domain strings: an `infrastructure domain` and a `backend domain`.

-The former is the domain under which the backend is actually reachable via the network.
-It is also the domain that each backend uses in authenticating itself to other backends.
+The `infrastructure domain` is the domain name under which the backend is actually reachable via the network.
+It is also the domain name that each backend uses in authenticating itself to other backends.

 Similarly, there is the `backend domain`, which is used to qualify the names and identifiers of users local to an individual backend in the context of